lVlyke/discord-channel-playlist-bot/README.md

 - **`register-token` _`[auth-token]`_** - Tells the bot to register the user with the given `auth-token`.
 For more information about authorization, see the [authorization](#authorization) section.

-&ensp;&ensp;&ensp;&ensp;&ensp; **IMPORTANT NOTE**: While the auth token won't grant direct or permanent access to a user's Spotify account, it is reccommended to send the auth token privately to the bot via a direct message.
+> **IMPORTANT NOTE**: While the auth token won't grant direct or permanent access to a user's Spotify account, it is reccommended to send the auth token privately to the bot via a direct message.

 - **`subscribe`** - Subscribes the user to the current channel's playlist.